 Our aim is that attendees of the HSCG Conference leave with a clearer understanding of what ingredients are used in the different types of soap making and what it means to you and your business!

-Paul Pickering will be speaking on SOAP - What's in it and Why?.
+Paul Pickering will be speaking on Trends, Ingredients and Claims for the Advanced Soap Maker.

 Marie Rayma is a professional graphic designer, author, and the creator of the popular DIY blog and YouTube channel Humblebee & Me.
 As a designer she’s worked with brands like Neal’s Yard Remedies and The North Face, and as a creator she’s written and photographed her book on DIY makeup—Make it Up: The Essential Guide to DIY Makeup & Skin Care, released by Running Press in Philadelphia.
 She lives in Calgary, Canada where she spends most of her time making colourful messes and taking pictures of them.